-The interface is equipped with a Cortex M3 microcontroller providing onchip CAN and USB controllers.
+The communications interface is equipped with a Cortex M3 microcontroller providing onchip CAN and USB controllers.
 By combining the powerful CPU with internal peripherals low latencies can be achieved.

 The interface is powered via USB, a separate supply for the CAN side is not needed.
 CPC-USB/embedded provides galvanic decoupling between CAN and USB and has an extended operating temperature range.
 It supports 11-Bit and 29-Bit CAN identifiers.